nOkuda/dummy-tess-api/mkdocs-site/docs/details/units.md

 ## Summary by Example

-To get all of the _Aeneid_ by lines:
+Assuming that `5c6c69f042facf59122418f8` is the identifier for the _Aeneid_, the following JSON specifies all of the _Aeneid_ by split by lines:
 ```
 {
-  "cts_urn": "urn:cts:latinLit:phi0690.phi003",
+  "object_id": "5c6c69f042facf59122418f8",
   "units": "line"
 }
 ```

-To get book 1 of the _Aeneid_ by phrases:
+Assuming that `5c6c69f042facf59122418f8` is the identifier for the _Aeneid_, the following JSON specifies all of the _Aeneid_ by split by phrases:
 ```
 {
-  "cts_urn": "urn:cts:latinLit:phi0690.phi003:1",
+  "object_id": "5c6c69f042facf59122418f8",
   "units": "phrase"
 }
 ```